 - In large deep frying pan, sauté first 8 ingredients.
 When almost done, stir in mushrooms and garlic, and sauté 2 minutes longer.

-- Stir in cans of stewed tomatoes and tomato soup, heavy cream, and 1 cup shredded cheddar cheese.
+- Stir in cans of stewed tomatoes and tomato soup, dark brown sugar, heavy cream, and 1 cup shredded cheddar cheese.
 Simmer over medium-low heat (low as it thickens) for 20-25 minutes to reduce and cook out any excess moisture/water, stirring occasionally as needed.
 Cover and set aside.

 - Cook noodles until almost done, drain and fold into cheesy beef mixture.
 (I only did mine for 5 minutes - - one minute less than the lowest recommended cooking time on the package.)